Error Reporting in Parsing Expression Grammars: Handling Syntax Errors with PEGs

 However, storing just the farthest failure position does not give the parser all the information it needs to produce an informative error message.
 That is, the parser has the information about the position where the error happened, but it lacks the information about what terminals failed at that position.
-Thus, we should include the name of the terminals in the annotations so the parser can also track these names to compute the set of expected terminals at a certain position.
+Thus, we extend our approach by including the terminals in the annotations so the parser can also track these names in order to compute the set of expected terminals at a certain position:

-Basically, we give an extra argument to each semantic action.
-This extra argument is a hard-coded name for the terminal that we want to keep track along with the farthest failure position.
-For instance, now we annotate the \textit{CmdSeq} rule in Leg as follows:

-We then extend the implementation of \texttt{updateffp} to keep, for a given failure position, the names of all the symbols expected there.
+The extended implementation of \texttt{updateffp} keeps, for a given failure position, the names of all the symbols expected there.
 If the current position is greater than the farthest failure, {\tt updateffp} initializes this set with just the given name.
 If the current position equals the farthest failure, {\tt updateffp} adds this name to the set.

 Parsers generated by Pappy also track the set of expected terminals, but with limitations.
 The error messages include only symbols and keywords that were defined in the grammar as literal strings.
 That is, the error messages do not include terminals that were defined through character classes.